 - Click Add channel and select Facebook Messenger.

 - From the Add Facebook Messenger screen, click Continue with Facebook.

 - When prompted, log in to your Facebook account as a user with Admin permissions for all accounts being added, then follow the on-screen instructions to authorize Zendesk to use your Facebook account.

-all the Facebook pages you want to manage in Zendesk, and ensure page permissions are
+- Select all the Facebook pages you want to manage in Zendesk, and ensure page permissions are toggled to Yes.